-We’re super-fond of flapjacks in this house and this creation of mine, baked with the kids last week, shot by my crazy-talented husband, Peter (who set this up once the kids were in bed, in front of the fire and blew me away with the shot)- are by far my favourite flapjacks ever.
+We’re super-fond of flapjacks in this house and this creation of mine, baked with the kids no less, shot by my crazy-talented husband, Peter (who set up the shoots once the kids were asleep,) showcases my most favourite flapjacks ever!

 Healthy, hearty coconut flapjacks, these bad boys are well, not bad for you at all- low GI, low carb, low sugar, paleo and importantly, child-friendly, crispy chunky hunks of baked oaty snacks which take no time at all and fill tums for hours.